asalex04/4_json/README.md

 # Prettify JSON
-`Pretty_print` program is designed to format data from a file in `json` format for convenient reading
+`pprint_json.py` program is designed to format data from a file in `json` format for convenient reading

 # Quickstart